Selz VS Wazala

 Wazala offers no live chat or phone support (see this sparse contact page with no listed office hours) and pretty much leaves you to navigate articles in the help desk for answers to questions.
-You can reach out to Wazala via Facebook (check out this demo store) and Twitter.
+You can reach out to Wazala via Facebook and Twitter.

 Negative Reviews and Complaints:

 Since Selz and Wazala are both new shopping carts there aren’t many positive or negative reviews floating around the web just yet.
 But after hours of research and testing I was able to gather a list of underwhelming aspects of both carts.
 Neither comes with real-time shipping or one-page checkout.
 Both offer limited customer service and limited SEO.